srikanthbathi/Java/README.md

 **Steps to create Immutable Class** -
 1. Class should be final, if a class declared as final cannot be inherited.
+** If we allow the class to inherit, there will be a chance of changing the state of final variable refering to some object**
 2. Set the access specifier of the variable to final so that once declared cannot be changed.
 3. initialize the private variable using public parameterized constructor.
 4. No setter methods should be there so that the private instance variables cannot be changed.